Modules Environment¶

 andcpeCray-22.06

 tell that the difference is the compiler that was used to install gnuplot, being the AMD AOCC compiler (PrgEnv-aocc) and the Cray compiler (PrgEnv-cray), respectively.
-This is somewhat important as it is risky to combine modules compiled with different compilers.Similarly,
+This is somewhat important as it is risky to combine modules compiled with different compilers.You may see other modules also with some cryptic letters at the end.
+They come from software installed with Spack.

 returns an output along the lines of